GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 ![Service Account 1](./images/service-account-1.png)
 1. Click `Create Service Account` and give the service account a name (e.g. cg-custom-sa)
 ![Service Account 2](./images/service-account-2.png)
-1. Chose the `Editor` role for the service account.
+1. Chose the `Editor`, `Storage Admin`, and `Service Account Token Creator` role for the service account.
 The service account will be used to run Custom Governance.
 ![Service Account 3](./images/service-account-3.png)
 1. Provide users with permission to utilize and administer the service account
 ![Service Account 4](./images/service-account-4.png)